 Ms. Bourgeois holds a Bachelor of Science degree with distinction in Psychology from the University of Calgary and a Bachelor of Laws degree with distinction from the University of Alberta.
-She is a member of the Law Society of Alberta.
+She is a member of the Law Society of Alberta and a member of the Alberta Securities Commission's Energy Advisory Committee.